acerix/php-gsl/README.md

 * Make ./htdocs/ the root of a virtual host in your web server.
 For example, point http://yourserver/ to ./htdocs/

 # URLs
-* The default server advertise URL is: http://yourserver/advertise/
+* The default server announce URL is: http://yourserver/announce/
 * Game List: /games.bson
 * Server List for Game 1: /game1_servers.bson